 His self-choreographed solo ‘Not’ won both the Wallace Arts Best Solo Performance Award and Standout Performer Award in Short and Sweet Dance Festival 2017 and was asked to be performed in whY Chromozone in Tempo Dance Festival.

 Oliver has performed in the BBC’s ‘Doctor Who Symphonic Spectacular’ at Vector Arena, was a dancer in the New Zealand TV series of ‘Hillary’ and had a speaking role in the American TV series ‘Ash v Evil Dead’.
 In March of this year, he will feature in the New Zealand Dance Company’s world premiere of Michael Parmenter’s ‘OrphEus – a dance opera’.

 Oliver has had a rich history with Okareka Dance Company including performing in their full length work ‘Kirihimete o Te Rangatahi’ and is thrilled to be performing in ‘Wired’ as his first professional dance show since graduating from full time dance training.

 Taiaroa trained at the New Zealand School of Dance, graduating in 1984 with a Dip.
 Dance.
-He has performed with many of NZ’s major dance companies both at home and abroad, including Limbs Dance Company, The Royal New Zealand Ballet, Douglas Wright, Michael Parmenter’s Commotion Dance Company, Black Grace, Orotokare and Atamira Dance Company.
+He has performed with many of NZ’s major dance companies both at home and abroad, including Limbs Dance Company, The Royal New Zealand Ballet, Douglas Wright and dancers, Michael Parmenter’s Commotion Company, Black Grace, Orotokare and Atamira Dance Company.